 Pinecrest Lake is high enough to remain balmy and comfortable

 even during the heat of summer.

-The annual Pinecrest Lake Run will be held on August 11, 2013.
+The annual Pinecrest Lake Run is set for August 10, 2014.
 Meet

 and then out the lake shoreline toward the dam before turning uphill to the water tanks and back around to

 the starting place near the beach.

 - 1 Mile Fun Run - Free - Starts at 8:30 AM

 - 5 Mile Lake Run - starts at 9:00 AM

 The run is a fundraiser for the Mountain Oaks Charter School.

 Starting in 2011, P G & E and the Forest Service began making upgrades to the Pinecrest